laurent-lao/guides/setting-mac-terminal.md

 If not, you can create the file with a  text editor or simply execute `touch .zshrc`.

-You can then modify the file using any text editor, although I would recommend `vim` since `Finder` does not display files starting with a period (`.`) by default.
+You can then modify the file using any text editor , although I would recommend `vim` since `Finder` does not display files starting with a period (`.`) by default.

 ### Modify `~/.zshrc` using Vim